[3 MIN READ]

 Avoid crowded indoor spaces.
 Gatherings will be safer in well-ventilated spaces.

 Save the ER for emergencies.
-Do not go to the Emergency Room for treatment of mild illness or for COVID-19 testing.
+Do not go to the emergency department for treatment of mild illness or for COVID-19 testing.

 Do not delay routine healthcare visits.
 Talk to your primary care provider about routine medical care to help avoid needing more advanced medical care in the future.

-For more information on actions to help manage the spread of coronavirus and keep each other safe, access to vaccine, and testing resources, visit Public Health’s COVID resources page.
+For more information on actions to help manage the spread of coronavirus and keep each other safe, access to the vaccine, and testing resources, visit Seattle and King County Public Health's Covid resources page.